 Trend #5: Increased Data Security and Breaches

 It’s fascinating to see how big data, connected cars, driverless cars, cloud computing, and even emotionally aware robots change our lives.
-While we still go by our blind faith and believe in our gut instincts, but it’ll be interesting to see that how these trends are going to play out and change the way we live.
+While we still go by our blind faith and believe in our gut instincts, it’ll be interesting to see how these trends will play out and change how we live.
 Prime Technology Group, LLC is a global technology services company with innovation at the core of our business engagements.
 We develop cutting-edge solutions and carefully select the best Information Technology professionals, making them ambassadors for your business.
 This approach maximizes our ability to leverage our award-winning teams and put their competencies to work for you.
-Prime is the conduit that bridges the immediate business solutions of today to the technology advances of tomorrow. for more information, visit us.
+Prime is the conduit that bridges today’s immediate business solutions to tomorrow’s technological advances.
+For more information, visit us.